jisequilla/ansible-first-example/README.md

 # Getting Stated

-1. vagrant plugin insall vagrant-hostmanager
+1. vagrant plugin install vagrant-hostmanager
+2. vagrant plugin install vagrant-vbguest
-2. vagrant box add ubuntu/trusty64
+3. vagrant box add ubuntu/trusty64
-3. vagrant up
+4. vagrant up
-4. vagrant ssh
+5. vagrant ssh

 In case you are behind a proxy you should set up your proxy befor running your vagrant commands.